 I’m a beach bum at heart, so Grand Bend Beach was the absolute highlight of the trip for me.
 The water is so turquoise, you’ll think you’re in the Caribbean.
 So, instead of setting your sights on that resort getaway outside of Canada, look no further than Grand Bend!
 Grand Bend Beach was awarded a Blue Flag in 2010 – a certification given to select beaches around the world that have excellent water quality and meet high safety, environmental, and sustainability standards.

 Photo opps abound at the pier, with its iconic lighthouse at the end.
 Be sure to arrive early for photos, unless you’re okay with having lots of people in your shot!
 Grand Bend Beach is well-outfitted with amenities for the public, like a boardwalk, washrooms, change rooms, and outdoor showers.
 It’s also perfect for families, with a playground and big splash pad for kids.
+For a quick cheat sheet on what to do at Grand Bend Beach, click here.

 Are you the adventurous type?
 You can do lots of water sports here too, like parasailing, jet skiing, and boat riding.
 We got out on a boat ride with Xtreme Water Sports and had a blast!